rmlane/bscContentHelpers/README.md

 To start, generate a new Rmd template and supporting structures by calling `use_rmarkdown_template()`, part of the `usethis` package.
-A template should describe a type of document; for example, you might create a template for an article, for a tipsheet, or for a slide presentation.
+A template should describe a type of document; for example, you might create a template for an article or for a slide presentation.

 ``` r
 use_rmarkdown_template("Slides")